Conic-line arrangements in the complex projective plane: Abstract

 \section{Abstract}

-The main goal of the paper is to begin a systematic study on conic-line arrangements in the complex projective plane.
-We show a de Bruijn-Erd\"os-type inequality and Hirzebruch-type inequality for a certain class of conic-line arrangements having ordinary singularities.
+The main goal of this note is to begin a systematic study on conic-line arrangements in the complex projective plane.
+We show a de Bruijn-Erd\H{o}s-type inequality and Hirzebruch-type inequality for a certain class of conic-line arrangements having ordinary singularities.
 We will also study, in detail, certain conic-line arrangements in the context of the geography of log-surfaces and free divisors in the sense of Saito.